 "The church owes its origin mainly to the pious liberality of John Hardy Esq., of Tryburgh, in this county, who contributed the magnificent sum of £2,500 towards the endowment, and £500 towards the erection of the building...
 The nave is separated from the aisles by lofty arches of two orders, resting upon octagonal pillars and plain bases...
 The chancel is entered by a lofty arch resting upon attached filleted shafts...
 The [chancel] roof is of wagon-headed form, having spaces between the rafters coloured blue and semée with stars...
 We understand that the entire cost of this church, including the churchyard wall, is about £1,800, and the accommodation for 490 persons." (ibid.)

-Inside the church, the four-bay nave arcades are composed of arches bearing a hollow chamfer and a wave moulding, springing from octagonal piers.
+Inside the church, the five-bay nave arcades are composed of arches bearing a hollow chamfer and a wave moulding, springing from octagonal piers.
 The nave roof has purlins at the ⅓ and ⅔ stages, collar beams supported by arched braces joining the lower purlins, and struts rising from the collars to the upper purlins above.
 Following the completion of the building, Mallinson and Healey were commissioned to design a National School for the parish, and this has survived too, immediately opposite across the road, although converted into a couple of private dwellings.